solidjs/solid-docs-legacy/langs/en/guides/faq.md

 ### Can you add support for class components?
 I find the lifecycles are easier to reason about.

-It is not the intention to support class components.
-The lifecycles of Solid are tied to scheduling the reactive system and are artificial.
-You could make a class out of it I suppose but effectively all the non-event handler code is basically being run in the constructor, including the render function.
+We don't intend to support class components.
+The lifecycles of components in Solid are tied to the scheduling of the reactive system and are artificial.
+You could make a class out of it, but effectively all of the non-event handler code would be run in the constructor, including the render function.
 It's just more syntax for an excuse to make your data less granular.

-Group data and its behaviors together rather than lifecycles.
+Group data and its behaviors together, rather than lifecycles.
 This is a reactive best practice that has worked for decades.

 ### I really dislike JSX, any chance of a different template language?
 Oh, I see you have Tagged Template Literals/HyperScript.
 Maybe I will use those...